swiftlang/swift/docs/SequencesAndCollections.rst

 end.
 For example::

   // Return an array containing the elements of `source`, with
-  // `separator` interposed between each consecutive pair of elements. func array<S: SequenceType>(
+  // `separator` interposed between each consecutive pair. func array<S: SequenceType>(
     source: S,
     withSeparator separator: S.Generator.Element